 As with the previous orientation, there are certain limits to the cosmo-culturalist orientation.
 First of all, mobility in no way guarantees the development or the acquisition of a cosmo-culturalist orientation.
 Sometimes mobility is entirely focused on self-discovery, a process that can occur autonomously without acquiring knowledge about others.
 This can be the case in shamanic tourism, for instance, during which the consumption of psychotropic plants is designed to procure ‘access to the spiritual models buried deep within each individual and which are supposed to attest to an origin that is simultaneously personal and collective.
 Returning to the source, to the origins — effecting a true “retrovolution” — seems in fact to be the goal of this kind of exploration culminating in a new starting point’ (Amselle, 2013, p.
 8).

 Secondly, the serious interest in others exhibited by the Erasmus students in our study can correctly be seen as the defining trait of the cosmo-culturalist orientation, which translates also into a desire for diverse types of encounters.
 Nevertheless, the students interviewed expressed both a certain enthusiasm at the idea of discovering another culture and, in a much more unexpected fashion, irritation at the behaviour of locals, with whom they ultimately gave up socialising (Cicchelli, 2012).
 In the interviews, it is not rare to encounter stereotypical images of local culture, and even to witness a certain backtracking with regard to the initial curiosity expressed by interviewees about their host culture — a finding that seems to go against the promises of formative travel.
 The young people interviewed likewise expressed doubts regarding the possibility of broadening their sense of belonging, even leading some individuals to reassert their national identity with a newfound fervour.
 In short, even if a cosmopolitan outlook stems from the growing awareness of the need to have contact with other people, it does not prohibit moments of disappointment or reversal.
 Nor does it translate into an unconditional love for others, or entail the dissolution of national affiliations.
-In short, the opinions and beliefs that constitute the cosmo-culturalist orientation can be quite changeable and its lessons reversible.
+In short, the opinions and beliefs that constitute the cosmo-culturalist orientation can be quite volatile and its lessons reversible.

 Concern for others